 The trail doesn’t just follow the canal, you will go through woods, past a marina, see all 5 bridges that cross the canal, go uphill, downhill, make 90 degree turns, pass a historic centenary, and through wetlands.

 You can also sit along the many benches provided and watch the boats and birds go by.
+I wish my Dad lived closer, he would love doing this.

 Another fun thing to do is listen for the train coming.
 You’ll want to be just east of the North Summit Marina to watch the elevated railroad bridge come down at the exact time it needs to for the train to cross the canal.
 And than it goes back up when the train has passed.
 I have photos and a short video on this post when I snowshoe here this past winter.